100 things to do in winter in Cape Town

 Over two centuries old, the gorgeous aristocratic Vineyard Hotel is situated in six acres of lush Newlands forest.
 There are 2 restaurants on the property, including the award-winning Myoga.
 Check out their luxury Winter Spa packages.

 The elegant Cullinan Hotel offers some of the best value for money with desserts that are so posh they’re almost too good to eat… almost.

-There is a 2,000kg fish with a 4g brain.
+At the Two Oceans Aquarium, there is a 2,000kg fish with a 4g brain.
 There are crabs that are over 1m tall and have legs that stretch 4m.
-There is 28cm thick viewing glass to keep the huger predators (the ones with serrated teeth) away from you.
+There is 28cm thick viewing glass to keep the larger predators (the ones with serrated teeth) at bay.
 Here are all the wonders of the ocean for you to marvel at.
 Don’t miss feeding time!

 Perfect for a kid’s party, try whizzing down Cool Runnings’ custom built tobogganing course!